swiftly-solution/documentation/docgen/output/events/gameevents/onannouncephaseend.md

 ---

 # OnAnnouncePhaseEnd
-This event is triggered when announce_phase_end is triggered
+This event is triggered when announce_phase_end is triggered.
 ::: tabs
 @tab Lua
 ```lua